csc-training/node-level-optimization/docs/09-other-singlecore-topics.md

     - Reduces function call overhead
 	- If function is called within a loop, may provide additional optimization prospects
+- Compiler uses heuristics to decide if inlining is beneficial
+    - Might require "interprocedural optimization" options
+- In C/C++ `inline` keyword is *hint* for the compiler to inline
 - In Fortran, programmer can force inlining only via compiler directives, otherwise compiler makes the decision whether to inline a function
-- In C/C++ `inline` keyword can be used
-    - Compiler can inline also other functions
 - Overuse of inlining increases the executable size and may hurt performance

 # Intrinsic functions